-- The Charges: HOME INVASION ROBBERY WITH A FIREARM and being a FELON IN ACTUAL POSSESSION OF A FIREARM.
+- The Charges: HOME INVASION, ROBBERY WITH A FIREARM, and being a FELON IN ACTUAL POSSESSION OF A FIREARM.

-- The Evidence: Video surveillance from the motel across the street captured a purple BMW SUV similar to one registered to my client fleeing the scene after the robbery.
-The man identified him as the perpetrator in a photo lineup, and later during the trial the man again identified my client as the perpetrator.
+- The Evidence: Video surveillance from the motel across the street captured a purple BMW SUV similar to the one registered to my client fleeing the scene after the robbery.
+The man identified him as the perpetrator in a photo lineup, and later during the trial, the man again identified my client as the perpetrator.

-If You Have Been Charged Call West Palm Beach Robbery Attorney Josh LeRoy Because Experience Wins.
+Charged?
+Call West Palm Beach Robbery Attorney Josh LeRoy Because Experience Wins.
 Can You Afford to Lose?

-If you, or someone you know, find yourself in need of a Robbery Attorney in Palm Beach County (from Boca Raton, Boynton Beach, Delray Beach, Lake Worth, West Palm Beach and up to Jupiter), or any of the surrounding areas use the form below to drop me a note.
+If you, or someone you know, find yourself in need of a Robbery Attorney in West Palm Beach (Palm Beach County from Boca Raton, Boynton Beach, Delray Beach, Lake Worth, and up to Jupiter) or any of the surrounding areas use the form below to drop me a note.

 -Joshua LeRoy, Esq.

-Looking for details on the law firm? click here
+Looking for details on the law firm?
+Click here

 West Palm Beach Robbery Attorney Joshua LeRoy, Esq. is dedicated to providing his clients with personalized, honest, and aggressive representation in any areas of criminal law in West Palm Beach, Boca Raton, Boynton Beach, Lake Worth, Delray Beach, Jupiter & the surrounding areas of Palm Beach County in the State of Florida.